LF-digitala-kanaler/LFDS/content/components/web/forms/checkbox.md

       Try to present your lists vertically, with one choice per line.
-If you must use a horizontal layout with multiple options per line you have to think about the mobile layout, we don't want the answers to
+If you must use a horizontal layout with multiple options per line you have to think about the mobile layout, we don't want the answers to flow on two lines.
+Preferable to chance to verticale in mobile.

       ## Please consider